siddarth12025/cloned_portal/deploy-instructions.md

    npm run build
    ```

    This will generate a `dist` folder containing the production-ready files.
+Ensure that the `dist` folder includes all necessary files such as `index.html`, `assets`, and other static resources before proceeding to the next step.

 ---